 This is a great beginning reader phonics story to read again and again.
 Fox is trying to steal a pie and he acts very silly!

 My kids loved the phonics readers from Usborne books.
 Can Sam Sheep’s friends help him get to sleep?

 Let’s Say Hi to Friends Who Fly by Mo Willems

-We adore this easy reader series because they’re silly and readable with a lot of repetition!
+We adore this early reader series because they’re silly and readable with a lot of repetition!

 Big Cat by Ethan Long

 Adorable illustrations pair with simple, repetitive text such as, “Big Cat can hide.”
-This is a great book for the earliest of readers with only one sentence per page.
+This is a predictable book for the earliest of readers with only one sentence per page.

 We Are in a Book by Mo Willems

 I love this Elephant and Piggie book — but they are all awesome.
 You’ll notice the first page starts with “Thank you” which you’ll only understand once you read it.
 It is hilarious!
 These are the BEST beginning reader books because they’re not dumbed down; they’re hilarious and they’re engaging.
 See ALL the Elephant and Piggie books.

 Pig Makes Art by Laura Gehl, illustrated by Fred Blunt